 On April 1, 2014, CRA and Cornerstone Ventures, Inc. filed a complaint in the Superior Court of California for the County of Orange-Central Justice Center, Case No. 30-2014-00714004-CU-BT-CJC, naming the Company, its former directors, one of its officers and one of its former officers as defendants, seeking declaratory and injunctive relief and compensatory and punitive damages.
 On September 17, 2014, we filed a First Amended Cross-Complaint seeking compensatory damages and an accounting pursuant to Sections 10(c)(i) and 17(c)(ii) of the Advisory Agreement and including any monies Plaintiffs and Terry Roussel directly or indirectly received from or paid to the Company.
 On February 22, 2018, the action was assigned to a different trial judge.
 On May 29, 2018, the Company filed a motion for terminating and monetary sanctions against CRA, Cornerstone Ventures, Inc. and their counsel, Winget Spadafora & Schwartzberg.
 On November 30, 2018, the new trial judge vacated the trial date, pending resolution of the Company's motion for terminating and monetary sanctions against CRA and Cornerstone Ventures, Inc. and denied the Company's motion for sanctions against Winget Spadafora & Schwartzberg.
 On February 13, 2019, the trial judge held another hearing on the Company's motion for terminating and monetary sanctions and indicated that it intended to grant the Company's motion for terminating sanctions and award the Company monetary sanctions.
 On March 14, 2019, the Court entered an Order and Judgment granting the Company's motion for terminating sanctions, awarding the Company monetary sanctions in the amount of \$588,672, and dismissing CRA and Cornerstone Ventures Inc.'s Complaint with prejudice.
 On May 21, 2019, CRA and Cornerstone Ventures, Inc. filed a notice of appeal from the Judgment and, on June 3, 2019, the Company filed a notice of cross-appeal from the Judgment.
 On July 9, 2019, the California Court of Appeal, Fourth District dismissed CRA and Cornerstone Ventures, Inc.'s appeal with prejudice.
-The briefing to the Court of Appeal, Fourth District on the Company's appeals against CRA, Cornerstone Ventures, Inc and Winget Spadafora & Schwartzberg was completed on April 27, 2020, and on April 28, 2020, the Company filed its request for oral argument on its appeals.
+The briefing to the Court of Appeal, Fourth District on the Company's appeals against CRA, Cornerstone Ventures, Inc and Winget Spadafora & Schwartzberg was completed on April 27, 2020.
+On October 28, 2020, the Court of Appeal issued an opinion affirming in part, and reversing, in part, the trial court's opinion and remanded the action back to the trial court.
+On February 11, 2021, the trial court issued an order awarding an additional \$189,645 in monetary sanctions for the period prior to July 12, 2016 in favor of the Company and against CRA and CVI.